-- b.
-Employees who work less than 1.0 FTE shall have their Community Service Time Off prorated by their FTE percentage.
+- a.
+All eligible employees will receive 8 hours of Community Service Time Off per payroll year. - Employees who work less than 1.0 FTE shall have their Community Service Time Off prorated by their FTE percentage.
 For example, 0.5 FTE shall receive 4 hours of Community Service Time Off. - c.
 Community Service Time Off balances will not be adjusted during a payroll year if an employee changes their FTE percentage. - d.
 Community Service Time Off is reset annually.
 Community Service Time Off cannot be accrued or carried over into the following year. - e.
 Community Service Time Off must be used during an employee's regular work schedule-